Summary

 Security Considerations

-Connecting AI models to tools and data is powerful — and power comes with responsibility.
-MCP includes several security mechanisms, and understanding them is essential for building production-ready servers.
+Connecting AI models to tools and data is a powerful capability, and that power carries responsibility.
+MCP includes several security mechanisms, and understanding them is essential to building production-ready servers.

 Not every tool should be callable without review.
-MCP hosts implement authorization policies that control which tools the model can call.
-In Claude Desktop, for example, you see a confirmation dialog when the model wants to use a tool for the first time.
-You can approve individual calls, approve all calls to a specific tool, or deny the request.
+MCP hosts implement authorisation policies that control which tools the model may invoke.
+In Claude Desktop, for example, a confirmation dialog appears when the model wishes to use a tool for the first time.
+The user may approve individual calls, approve all calls to a specific tool, or deny the request.

 Data Access Control

-Resources expose data to the AI model, which means sensitive data could potentially reach the model’s context window.
-Design your MCP servers with the principle of least privilege:
+Resources expose data to the AI model, which means that sensitive data could potentially reach the model’s context window.
+MCP servers should be designed in accordance with the principle of least privilege:

-- Only expose the data the AI actually needs
+- Expose only the data the AI genuinely requires.

-- Redact sensitive fields (passwords, API keys, PII) before returning them
+- Redact sensitive fields (passwords, API keys, personally identifiable information) before they are returned.

 Credential Management

-- Pass credentials via environment variables, not command-line arguments (which may appear in process lists)
+- Pass credentials via environment variables rather than command-line arguments, which may appear in process listings.

-- Use secrets managers (AWS Secrets Manager, HashiCorp Vault) for production deployments
+- Use secrets managers such as AWS Secrets Manager or HashiCorp Vault for production deployments.

-.claude/settings.json committed to a repository), never include credentials directly.
-Use environment variable references or a separate, gitignored secrets file.
+.claude/settings.json committed to a repository, credentials should never be included directly.
+Environment variable references or a separate, gitignored secrets file should be used instead.

 Sandboxing and Audit Logging

-For tools that execute code or run shell commands, sandboxing is critical.
-Consider:
+For tools that execute code or run shell commands, sandboxing is important.
+The following measures should be considered.

-- Running MCP servers in containers with limited permissions
+- Run MCP servers in containers with limited permissions.

-- Using filesystem access controls to restrict which directories are accessible
+- Use filesystem access controls to restrict which directories are accessible.

-- Logging every tool call with its inputs and outputs for audit purposes
+- Log every tool call with its inputs and outputs for audit purposes.

 User Consent Model

-The MCP specification encourages a user consent model where potentially dangerous operations require explicit approval.
-Before a tool deletes a file, sends an email, or deploys code, the user should be asked to confirm.
-Most MCP hosts implement this at the UI level, but server-side safeguards are an important additional layer.
+The MCP specification encourages a user consent model in which potentially hazardous operations require explicit approval.
+Before a tool deletes a file, sends an email or deploys code, the user should be asked to confirm.
+Most MCP hosts implement this at the UI level, but server-side safeguards form an important additional layer.

 Building Production MCP Servers